 lecture, lab & final exam times

-You are expected to attend every class and every lab, however, there may be times when this won't be possible.
-Please discuss any challenges you might have with your instructor so that considerations can be made.
+You are expected to attend every class and every lab.
 You are also expected to come to class having reviewed certain topics so that classroom time can be spent applying what you've learned to your course project.